akleszcz/web-dev-fun/section_3/notes/asynchronous_programming.md

 > console.log("Hi!"); //  console.log("Hi!") is output immediately after readFile() is called, before console.log(contents) prints anything
 > ```
 > This example uses the traditional Node.js error-fist callback style.
-The readFile() function is intended to read from a fie on disk (specifid as the fist argument) and then execute the callback (the second argument) when complete.
-If there’s an error, the err argument of the callback is an error object; otherwise, the contents argument contains the fie contents as a string.
+The readFile() function is intended to read from a file on disk (specifid as the fist argument) and then execute the callback (the second argument) when complete.
+If there’s an error, the err argument of the callback is an error object; otherwise, the contents argument contains the file contents as a string.

 Source: *Understanding ECMAScript 6: The Definitive Guide for JavaScript Developers*, Nicholas C. Zakas